soficshifts/pirmoroni/documentation/enviro-urban/enviro-urban-volts-to-decibels.md

 As dB is logaritmic, it does not scale linearally to voltage.
 The rules of thumb are

 1. Doubling the voltage will increase volume by approximately 6dB.
 Similarily, halving the voltage will reduce volume by 6dB.
-2. To raise the dB by 10, you will need to increase the voltage 10 times.
-Thus a 20dB gain in volume is 100 times the voltage.
+2. To raise the dB by 10, you will need to increase the power 10 times.
+Thus a 20dB gain in volume is 100 times the power.
+As power is volts * amps, the formula is different than using volts only, but I've said enough.
 3. Prolonged exposure to levels above 80dB can damage hearing.
 Anything over 120dB can instantly cause permanent or temporary ear damage.
 Stay well away from operating jet engines.